LOLITA ANALYSIS - PART SIX

 An ill Humbert enters with the flowers and is told by the nurse he needs to move his car.
 We are given the impression that the nurse is indeed in league with Lolita as when Humbert notices the sunglasses she exchanges a quick glance with Lolita before saying a visitor left them, and when Humbert queries about the visitor she amends and says another patient had a visitor, she had found the sunglasses in the corridor and "thought they might be yours".
 Humbert has brought Lolita the books, History of Dancing and The Romantic Poets but not the book by James Joyce.
 Instead his other books are Flowers of the Rockies and Carmen by Merimee.
 An enthusiastic and desperate Humbert speaks of his plans to reach the Mexican border soon, after which he will make Lolita a "formal proposal" and get an old priest to bless them.
 Mary Lore (the nurse) enters at some point and hears a portion of the conversation, which Lolita explains is poetry and Humbert says is the only reality on earth.
 She has Humbert get her things from the car and he leaves.

-ReelStreets.com gives the hospital as Albany Memorial Hospital.
+ReelStreets.com gives the hospital as Albany Memorial Hospital in New York.
 I took a screengrab from Google.
 The hospital is much changed but identifiable.

-Wikipedia quotes from Critical Companion to James Joyce: A Literary Reference to His Life and Work and so may I as well.
+Wikipedia quotes from the Critical Companion to James Joyce: A Literary Reference to His Life and Work:

 A Portrait of the Artist as a Young Man stands as Joyce's only published work preceded by an epigraph: Et ignotas animum dimittit in artes.
 The passage come from Ovid's Metamorphoses, and it can be translated as "he turned his mind to unknown arts."
 It records the response of Daedalus, the fabulous artificer, when tol by King Minos of Crete that he and his son would not be allowed to leave the island.
 Daedalus in turn produced the wax wings that allowed him and Icarus to soar away but that also led to his son's death when the young man flew too close to the sun and the wax melted.
 This epigraph traces wonderfully the narrative movement of each chapter, which ends on a high note only to be brought low by the depressing image or scene that introduces the next chapter...Further, a portrait by its very nature reflects as much of the perceiver as it does of the subject.